Travel guide (Warrumbungle)

 PIN for later reference

-Warrumbungle National Park is located near Coonabarabran in New South Wales (NSW) and is a heritage listed national park.
-The national park is famous for its mountain ranges that is said to be created about million years ago from the activity of volcanoes.
+Warrumbungle National Park is located near Coonabarabran in New South Wales (NSW) and is a heritage-listed national park.
+The national park is famous for its mountain ranges that are said to be created about 180 million years ago from the activity of volcanoes.

 How to get to Warrumbungle?

 The Warrumbungle National Park is located about 550 kilometres (5 hours’ drive) from Sydney.
 One can either drive from Sydney or fly into Dubbo and drive from Dubbo, which is about 2 hours’ drive.
 There are three entry points to the national park:

 - Western accesses.

 Note: There are some unsealed roads.

 The longest and a complicated way to get to Warrumbungle is by public transport.
 The journey takes around 19 hours.
 And one needs to take a train, a coach and a taxi to reach the national park.